-And Number Three, the French person who eats snails regularly, either because we like them ( I say WE because I'm part of this third group) or because they are common in our region (my region, the Bugey in eastern central France, excels in plump, tasty escargots).
+#3, the French person who eats snails regularly, either because we like them (I say WE because I'm part of this third group) or because they are common in our region (my region, the Bugey in eastern central France, excels in plump, tasty escargots).
 There's even an escargot farm within minutes of my village.

-Let's now debunk that stereotype, the one that has us chasing les escargots across the yard with a net in one hand and a frying pan in the other...
+Have we managed to debunk that stereotype?
+The one that has us chasing les escargots across the yard with a net in one hand and a frying pan in the other?

 Snails are mollusks which belong to the gastropod class and, let's get it out of the way, the same class as slugs.

 They've also been eaten for millennia.
 There are records of snails as food during the 6th century BCE among hunter-gatherers and they were much loved by Romans.
 Pliny called them "elite food", and remains have been found among ruins in Benidorm in Spain and Volubilis in Morocco.

 The escargot origin in France, though, is a bit unclear.

 Some say they may have been brought to the country by Julius Caesar as he was going about conquering Gaul, but others point to escargot fossils in Provence, long before Caesar cast his hungry eye upon Gaul.